Kabale town

 Bwindi Impenetrable National Park

-Part of Bwindi Impenetrable National Park is located in the Kabale district as it stretches for over 331 square kilometers.
+Part of the 331 square kilometers Bwindi Impenetrable National Park is located in Kabale district as it.
 Bwindi is very famous for hosting the largest population of mountain gorillas in the world.
 Mountain gorillas are only located in Bwindi Impenetrable and Mgahinga Gorilla National Parks in Uganda.
-These parks are part of the Virunga conservation area that also encircles Virunga National Park and Rwanda’s Volcanoes National Park.
+The latter is part of the Virunga conservation area that also has Virunga National Park and Rwanda’s Volcanoes National Park.
 The park has incredible views of the natural impenetrable forest and also wildlife encounters.
-Visitors to Bwindi Impenetrable National Park have a lot to see from the endangered mountain gorillas to mammals like forest elephants, forest buffaloes, and giant forest hogs to mention but a few.
-The park hosts a significant population of bird species that are endemic to the forest and also migratory.
+Visitors to Bwindi Impenetrable National Park have a lot to see from the endangered mountain gorillas to mammals like forest elephants, forest buffaloes, and giant forest hogs etc. The park hosts a significant population of bird species that are endemic to the forest and also migratory.

 Nyakagyera cave

-Nyakagyera cave is an incredible site that hosts several bird species that can be encountered on this exploration journey to the cave.
+A tour in Kabale Town in Uganda is made even better if you explore some ancient caves.
+Nyakagyera cave is an incredible site that hosts several bird species that can be encountered on this exploration journey.
 The Nyakagyera cave is located a few kilometers from the town and visiting the caves will bring the visitors to a one-on-one interaction with the locals.
 The cave is located at Kabaraga hill and visitors can learn the different cultures and ways of the Bakiiga people of this area.

 Batwa community tours

+Another captivating thing that makes a tour in Kabale Town more interesting is meeting the iconic Batwa.
 The Batwa people are the ancient forest dwellers and one of the oldest living pygmy groups in Africa.
 They lived in the forests of Bwindi Impenetrable and Mgahinga Gorilla National Parks.
 They fully depended on the forest for their survival by gathering fruits and hunting small animals.
-The Batwa ways of living are some that are interesting to experience by learning their customs, survival skills, and the traditional ways of life.
+The Batwa ways of living are interesting to experience by learning their customs, survival skills, and their traditional ways of life.

 What to do in Kabale town?